keithito/tacotron/README.md

    Tunable hyperparameters are found in [hparams.py](hparams.py).
 You can adjust these at the command line using the `--hparams` flag, for example `--hparams="batch_size=16,outputs_per_step=2"`.
    Hyperparameters should generally be set to the same values at both training and eval time.
+   The default hyperparameters are recommended for LJ Speech and other English-language data.
+   See [TRAINING_DATA.md](TRAINING_DATA.md) for other languages.

 5. **Monitor with Tensorboard** (optional)